Primetalk/SynapseGrid/docs/README.EN.md

 For-comprehension compatibility
 -------------------------------

-An interesting feature of the Scala is ability to use syntactic sugar for custom methods.
+An interesting feature of the Scala is the ability to use syntactic sugar for custom methods.
 Methods like map, flatMap, filter or withFilter, are already announced, so, it's possible to use a for-comprehension:

 <pre>